 Care Van® Program For nearly 30 years, our fleet of Care Vans have brought public health services such as no cost immunizations, dental sealants and health literacy to schools, churches, parks, shopping centers, public housing, community events and other locations.

 Diabetes Retinopathy Screening BCBSIL is working with Esperanza Health Centers and five other clinics in the Chicago area to help improve screening rates for diabetic retinopathy.
 The clinics offer free diabetic retinopathy screenings to BCBSIL members and nonmembers to help combat diabetic retinopathy.

 New Programs Aim to Reduce Disparities and Expand Care Access for Expectant Mothers and Babies BCBSIL has announced more than $350,000 in grant funding to six community-based organizations working to improve maternal health outcomes on Chicago’s South and West Side neighborhoods.

 Transportation Services to help our Medicaid members BCBSIL is working with ModivCare [formerly known as LogistiCare Solutions, LLC (LogistiCare)] to provide non-emergency medical transportation services at no cost for our Blue Cross Community Health PlansSM (BCCHPSM) and Blue Cross Community MMAI (Medicare-Medicaid Plan)SM members.

-Articles from our Newsroom Below are articles from our Newsroom related to HE/SDoH:
+Check out articles from our Newsroom related to HE/SDoH.